pablocast/gbbai-azure-foundry-gitlab/README.md

       The deployment creates multiple Azure resources and runs multiple jobs.
 It takes several minutes to complete.
 The deployment is complete when you get a command line notification stating "SUCCESS: Your up workflow to provision and deploy to Azure completed."

 3. **Indexing Documents**
-   - Open each [notebook's folder](2-notebooks/) and execute the notebook
+   - Run the  [indexing-aisearch notebook](notebooks/indexing-aisearch.ipynb) to create an index for the agent

 4. **Trigger an evaluation pipeline from GitLab**